Pelvic Health Physio Founder

 She is registered with the Health Professionals Council (HCPC) and a member of the Chartered Society of Physiotherapists (CSP) and the association of Pelvic, Obstetric and Gynaecological Physiotherapists (POGP)

 Outside of physiotherapy and her work, she is a mother to 3 children and has a personal understanding of what it’s like to juggle motherhood, work and health conditions.
-Becky enjoys an active outdoor family life, and plays football and has recently taken up running.
+Becky enjoys an active outdoor family life, and is an avid runner.